-Parent

-Student Assistance

-Regulations 2021

-Section 6

-A parent of a student or Australian Apprentice in respect of whom an amount is receivable under ABSTUDY is taken to be:

-- a natural, adoptive or relationship parent of the student or Australian Apprentice with whom they normally live; or - a person (other than a partner of the student or Australian Apprentice) on whom the student or Australian Apprentice is wholly or substantially dependent; or - if none of the preceding paragraphs apply, a natural, adoptive or relationship parent of the student or Australian Apprentice with whom they last lived.
+Ordinary payment Income Tax Assessment Act 1997, Chapter 2, Part 2-10, Division 40, Subdivision 52A (IE) Ordinary payment means a payment other than a payment made because of a person's death.
+Overpayment An overpayment occurs when payments made for a student or Australian Apprentice exceed the amount to which they are entitled.
+Parent Student Assistance Regulations 2021 Section 6 which they are entitled.
+A parent of a student or Australian Apprentice in respect of whom an amount is receivable under ABSTUDY is taken to be: a natural, adoptive or relationship parent of the student or Australian Apprentice with whom they normally live; or a person (other than a partner of the student or Australian Apprentice) on whom the student or Australian Apprentice is wholly or substantially dependent; or if none of the preceding paragraphs apply, a natural, adoptive or relationship parent of the student or Australian Apprentice with whom they last lived.
 In shared care situations (where 2 or more parents would be parents of a student or Australian Apprentice), and when parents are separated under the same roof, the parent for ABSTUDY purposes is taken to be the parent with primary care responsibility.
 If a parent of the student or Australian Apprentice has a partner and the student or Australian Apprentice normally lives with the partner, the partner is also a parent of the student or Australian Apprentice.

-For the purposes of assessing qualification for the Independent (Unreasonable to Live at Home) Homeless rate, a student or Australian Apprentice's parent is taken to be:

-- a natural parent of the student or Australian Apprentice; or - in relation to an adopted child, an adoptive parent of the student or Australian Apprentice; or - relationship parent of the student or Australian Apprentice.
+For the purposes of assessing qualification for the Independent (Unreasonable to Live at Home) Homeless rate, a student or Australian Apprentice's parent is taken to be: • a natural parent of the student or Australian Apprentice; or in relation to an adopted child, an adoptive parent of the student or Australian Apprentice; or relationship parent of the student or Australian

+Apprentice.

 Partial Capacity to work A person has a partial capacity to work if the person has a physical, intellectual or psychiatric impairment; and the Secretary is satisfied that: the impairment of itself prevents the person form doing 30 hours per week of work independently of a program of support within the next 2 years; and o no training activity is likely (because of impairment) to enable the person to do 30 hours per week of work independently of a program of support within the next 2 years.
 Partner A partner in relation to a person is the person's current partner, whether legally married, in a registered relationship, or in a de facto relationship.
 This excludes former partners, whether legally married, in a registered relationship, or formerly in a de facto relationship, from whom the person has separated.
-Partnered A person is considered to be partnered if the person is: legally married to another person; or in a registered relationship with a person; in a de facto relationship and both the person and the partner are over the age of consent applicable in the State or Territory in which they live; and the person and the partner are not within a prohibited relationship for the purposes of section an ancestor of the person; or
+Partnered A person is considered to be partnered if the person is: legally married to another person; or in a registered relationship with a person;

+- in a de facto relationship and both the person and the partner are over the age of consent applicable in the State or Territory in which they live; and - the person and the partner are not within a prohibited relationship for the purposes of section 23B of the Marriage Act 1961.